 How to Use the Guides

 Copy and paste them into your usual wordprocessor and print out the pages.
 They run to 29 pages double-sided but you can get that down to 20 (weighing about 100g) by reducing the line spacing to single, narrowing the margins and using a smaller font.
 And you can send them as installments to yourself on the trail with food parcels to further cut weight.
 As with the maps, once you’ve finished with them they are good for starting fires, or you can leave them in huts for other people.
 Alternatively, or as a backup, save them to your cellphone (in the Documents folder on Android phones).
 Or save them as webpages (in Chrome, click the three dots at top left, then select the down arrow; to reload the page offline, from the three dots menu select Downloads).
 And if you have an e-book reader there is software online to convert pages to the file format required.

 The core component of this site are the day-by-day walking guides.
 But there is lots more here.
 And there is of course the official website, which you should visit if you are going to take up the Te Araroa challenge.
-The TA Trust issues revisions to the route each year around early October but these have all been incorporated here for the 2017/18 hiking season.
-Make sure you download the maps after 6 October 2017 to have the latest ones for this season.
+The TA Trust issues revisions to the route each year around early October but these have all been incorporated here for the 2017/18 hiking season and I plan to do the same for 2018/19.
+Make sure you download the maps after early October to have the latest ones for your season.